litex-hub/litex-boards/README.md

 [> Accelerator boards
 ---------------------

-PCIe accelerators boards taht you could use to accelerate your applications, LiteX provides you the essential cores for it: LitePCIe and LiteDRAM along with the LiteX infrastructure to create a design and easily control it/debug it.
+PCIe accelerators boards that you could use to accelerate your applications, LiteX provides you the essential cores for it: LitePCIe and LiteDRAM along with the LiteX infrastructure to create a design and easily control it/debug it.

 | Name           | FPGA Family         | FPGA device   | Sys-Clk  | TTY  |       DRAM            |    PCIe       |    Flash    |
 |----------------|---------------------|---------------|----------|------|-----------------------|---------------|-------------|